TheKiromen/JavaFX-practice-application/README.md

 # JavaFX practice application

-**Not meant to be functional, this was create to practice design in JavaFX.**
+**Not meant to be functional, this was created for practicing design in JavaFX**

  JavaFX application for editing multiple images at once.
 It loads selected images and displays their previews.
  Contains color picker, multiple windows for choosing filter parameters and saving/loading files.